 E. Any member who has 25 years of active membership in SFSTA or another NSTA affiliate shall upon reaching 60 years of age will be eligible regardless of employment status.
 Applications for honorary roll status shall be submitted to the Nominating Committee for approval by the current Board.

-Any person of good standing in the security industry in Northern California for a period of two years or longer who does not qualify under Section 2 may apply for membership as an associate member.
+Any person of good standing in the security industry in California for a period of two years or longer who does not qualify under Section 2 may apply for membership as an associate member.
 An associate member shall enjoy all the privileges of the Association except the right to vote and hold office.
 Dues will be the same as regular membership.

 go back to Apply for SFSTA Membership

 The officers of the Association shall consist of a President, 1st Vice-President, 2nd Vice-President, Secretary, Treasurer, and Past President.

 The President, and in his/her absence, the 1st Vice-President or 2nd Vice-President, shall preside at all meetings of the Association and of the Board of Directors.